 How To Get There:

 The #19 bus, which takes over an hour, will drop you on San Martín – about a 2 minute walk from Bodega Carmelo Patti.
-Ask your host or hostel for the nearest #19 bus stop.
+Ask your host or hostel for the nearest #19 bus stops.

 From the Terminal de Óminbus, both companies – Cata Internacional and Buttini – have services running at least every hour.
 We know for 100% that Buttini has a bus departing at 10.30am.
-Buttini is the cheaper services with bus costs $32.50 (€1.50).
+Buttini is the cheaper service with bus costs $32.50 (€1.50).